Nomination Frieze Projects

 Frieze London 2016

 In 2016, the Operndorf Afrika was nominated as one of the Frieze Projects.
-Within the framework of Frieze London, one of the leading art fairs in the world, the project is made accessible to the public through an installation presentation.
+Within the framework of Frieze London, one of the leading art fairs in the world, the project was made accessible to the public through an installation presentation.

 Frieze Projects – the innovative, non-profit program of the artists’ commission of Frieze London – was established in 2003.
 From 2016 – 2018 the program will be curated by Raphael Gygax (Curator Migros Museum Zurich).